mollyteng/blog/content/ROC_AUC_explained.md

 Tags: python
 Slug: blog-2

 ROC and AUC have long been the words I muddle through because deep down I knew I didn't have a clear understanding of what was happending behind the curves.
-I just relied on the rule that the higher up the curve (i.e., further away from the diagonal) the better for ROC, and the closer to 1 the better for AUC whenever I encounter a ROC plot.
+I just relied on the rule that the higher up the curve (i.e., further away from the diagonal) the better for ROC, and the closer to 1 the better for AUC whenever I encountered a ROC plot.
 This time I'm going to get to the bottom and get everything clear.

 ### Confusion Matrix